-Water consumption by the Group during the Year was 6,531 m3.
-Only water consumption of the Group's office in Kwun Tong has been included as water consumption of the Group's office in Sheung Wan is managed by such office's building management office and the water consumption data is not available, but it is noteworthy that its water consumption is insignificant.
-The Group has adopted automatic urinal sensors and installed faucet water savers in its Kwun Tong's office and Sheung Wan's office with Grade 1 water efficiency labels to reduce water wastage.
+Water consumption of the Group during the Year was 3,342 m3 with water intensity of 0.71 m3/m2 and 12.06 m3/staff.
+Only water consumption of the Group's office in Kwun Tong's has been included as water consumption of the Group's office in Sheung Wan is managed by the office's building management office and water usage data is not available, but it is noteworthy that its water consumption is insignificant.
+The Group has adopted automatic urinal sensors and installed faucet water savers with Grade 1 water efficiency labels to reduce water wastage.

-(iii) Waste
+(iii) Paper Consumption